SANDRA BEHM, AACI, P.APP. ELECTED

 - Advise your client, if appropriate, of the suspected activity;

-- Report suspected fraudulent activity to the Appraisal Institute of Canada – BC Association Executive Director, Christina Dhesi, to request that an email broadcast be sent out to the AIC-BC Membership;
+- Report suspected fraudulent activity to the Appraisal Institute of Canada – BC Association Executive Director, Christina Bhalla, to request that an email broadcast be sent out to the AIC-BC Membership;

 - Report any suspected fraudulent activity to the Appraisal Institute of Canada’s Director – Professional Practice, Shelley Poirier.
 Information will be held on record should a related claim or complaint arise;